mattvenn/spi-reset-bug/README.md

 k-induction succeeds with a depth of 40.

-A cover statement is included that shows read_count should only
+A cover statement is included that shows read_count changing.
+Solver manipulates MOSI and SS to reach cover.

 # scope shots